 - facilitating access to “the room,”

-The title also grants more agency onto the projects you work on, but some find that increase in agency is swallowed by a commensurate increase in accountability to the business.
+A potential fourth advantage is that some folks find that the title grants more agency to select the projects you work on, but others find that increase in agency is swallowed by a commensurate increase in accountability to the business.

 Informal gauges of seniority